gophergala/matching-snuggies/README.md

 =================

 Matching Snuggies is a slicing software that exposes a backend slicing program (currently slic3r) through an HTTP API.
-A command line slicing tool for ease of use and to allow eventual integration with host software like Repetier-Host and OctoPrint.
+A command line slicing tool is provided for ease of use and to support eventual integration with host software like Repetier-Host and OctoPrint.

 Matching Snuggies is well suited for integration with host-software that may run in a Resource Constrained environment.